efeurun/LatteLib/README.md

 * [Basic Save System](https://github.com/DapperDino/Dapper-Tools/tree/master/Runtime/SavingLoading): A straightforward save and load system by Dapper Dino, utilizing BinaryFormatter and can be easily extended and customized.

+* [Compilation Visualizer](https://github.com/needle-tools/compilation-visualizer): A Unity editor extension that hooks into the Editor’s compilation events and renders them on an interactive timeline.
+It visualizes full and partial assembly compilations and, when you select an assembly, highlights its dependencies and dependents—making it easy to pinpoint bottlenecks and optimize compile times.

 ## Platform-Specific Tools & Libraries

 * [SteamWorks.NET](https://github.com/rlabrecque/Steamworks.NET): A C# wrapper for Valve's Steamworks API.